Pocahontas: Title and status

 Pocahontas is frequently viewed as a princess in popular culture.
 In 1841, William Watson Waldron of Trinity College, Dublin, published Pocahontas, American Princess: and Other Poems, calling her "the beloved and only surviving daughter of the king".
-She was her father's "delight and darling", according to colonist Captain Ralph Hamor, but she was not in line to inherit a position as a weroance, sub-chief, or mamanatowick (paramount chief).
+She was her father's "delight and darling", according to colonist Captain Ralph Hamor, but she was not in line to inherit a position as a weroance, local leader, or mamanatowick (paramount leader).
 Instead, Powhatan's brothers and sisters and his sisters' children all stood in line to succeed him.
 In his A Map of Virginia, John Smith explained how matrilineal inheritance worked among the Powhatans:

 His kingdom descendeth not to his sonnes nor children: but first to his brethren, whereof he hath three namely Opitchapan, Opechanncanough, and Catataugh; and after their decease to his sisters.
 First to the eldest sister, then to the rest: and after them to the heires male and female of the eldest sister; but never to the heires of the males.